brisvag/gibberify/README.md

 "**Ova prah iso zajdeitlhio?
 'CHLI MÜLEKAR PRAH KVAGREJ ZAJDEITLHIO!**"

-Gibbery is a simple gibberish generator that translates words from a real language to a (almost) pronounceable gibberish.
+Gibberify is a simple gibberish generator that translates words from a real language to a (almost) pronounceable gibberish.

 It uses words taken from [wooorm/dictionaries](https://github.com/wooorm/dictionaries/tree/master/dictionaries) to generate new syllables which are used to convert real language into a wrangled mess of nonsense.